RobTillaart/FunctionGenerator/README.md

 ## Future

+#### waveforms

+- square duty-cycle  (will be slower!)
-- test a lot more...
+- triangle duty-cycle (makes sawtooth a special triangle)
-- test performance and workable range.
-- sawtooth-reverse(), stair-reverse()
-- adjust duty-cycle.
+- trapezium wave (would merge square and triangle and sawtooth)

+#### investigate

-- investigate duty-cycle eg for sinus.
+- duty-cycle for sinus what does it mean. move peak.
-- investigate white noise, pink noise etc.
+- white noise, pink noise etc.
-- investigate performance gains.
+- investigate algorithms for performance gains (DAC specific values 10-12-16 bit)
+- Amplitude modulation ?
+- external clock to synchronize two or more sw function generators.
+- RC function curve.
+- heartbeat curve?
+- record a signal and play back

+#### misc

-- stand-alone functions in separate .h??
+- stand-alone functions in separate .h?
 - mapping to voltage function.
-- ESP32 version as separate task...
 - check for synergy with https://github.com/RobTillaart/AD985X

+#### examples

+- example ESP32 version as separate task...
 - example with DAC.
 8 12 16 bit.
 - example with potentiometers for 4 parameters
-- RC function.
-- Trapezium wave.
-- record
-- play "recording"
-- external clock to synchronize two or more function generators.
-- fix this list of ideas into something like a plan :)